Experts worry about effects of COVID on those with mental health issues

 Dr. Joshua Gordon, the director of the National Institute for Mental Health, told CBS News that it was unclear whether there would be an uptick in deaths by suicide due to the pandemic.
 Gordon said that there wasn't an increase in suicide deaths after the 2008 financial crisis, but said that the deaths were likely spread out over time, as people lost their jobs and homes.

-However, Gordon said that it was clear people would be significantly affected by the pandemic.
+Gordon said it was clear people would be significantly affected by the pandemic.

 "The biggest risks are for two groups of people: one is people on the frontlines who are witnessing death and morbidity, and those with preexisting mental health conditions," Gordon said.
 In April, an emergency room doctor in a hospital which treated many coronavirus patients in New York City died by suicide, raising concerns about the toll the pandemic is taking on frontline health care workers.